MaxBloechlinger/hs25_soco-group_069/HS25_SoCo-group_069_a1/README.md

 ### Smart House Manager
 - The approach we took here is that the Smart House Manager will scan the globally instantiated ALL_THINGS list where all devices should be stored.
-- This allows us to track all instantiated devices and create a broader scope for the project if a more devices would want to be added.
+- This allows us to track all instantiated devices and creates a broader scope for the project if more devices would want to be added.
 - It can also be filtered with search_type and search_room if a user wants to only look up specific rooms and/or devices

 ### Error Handling
 - In case the abstract "Device" methods were not to be implemented or missing we created a *raise NotImplementedError* block
 - The same goes for the *find()* function, if no parent or method can't be found we raise a *NotImplementedError*
-- The Management Methods *(defined below)* ignores attributes like status, which stem from non-device objects - Smart House Management instances - as to not call device methods on itself.
+- The Management Methods, *(defined below)*, ignores attributes like status, which stem from non-device objects - Smart House Management instances - as to not call Smart House Management methods on itself.
 - When devices are off we wanted to return a string message - seen in the *get_power_consumption* methods, to create a more friendly and clear message, instead of a 0.